-Our specially trained professionals at Drs.
-Henzel & Smith know that oral surgery can be an intimidating dental procedure for a patient.
+Our specially trained professionals at Henzel Smith Family Dentistry know that oral surgery can be an intimidating dental procedure for a patient.
 That’s why we take extra strides to make the experience as comfortable as possible.

 What is oral surgery?

 Any procedure that involves artificially altering your mouth or jaw is considered oral surgery.